CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation

 \caprltab{} \textbf{Simulation Results.} Post-training for 50 iterations per task significantly improves code compilation rates and strategic robustness.
 When evaluated on S2 (noisy perception), the RL post-trained model achieves substantial gains over the base model, as detailed in \cref{tab:rl_combined}.

-\textbf{Sim-to-Real Transfer.} A key advantage of \rlname{} is the minimal Sim-to-Real gap.
-Because the agent is optimized to reason over abstract perception APIs rather than raw visual features, the learned policy transfers zero-shot to real-world embodiments without having to contend with a visual gap.
-We validate this on a Franka Emika robot, where the agent retains high success rates for cube lifting (84\%) and stacking (76\%), demonstrating that improved strategies learned in simulation remain robust under real-world perception noise.
-Please refer to Appendix \cref{app:reinforcement_learning} for comparing code generation before and after RL post-training.
+\textbf{Sim-to-Real Transfer.} A key property of \rlname{} is that what transfers across the sim-to-real boundary is the \emph{code-as-action-space}: the agent learns to compose shared perception and control tools that are fixed across simulation and reality, rather than mapping raw visual features to motor commands.
+We validate this on a Franka Emika robot, where the agent retains high success rates for cube lifting (84\%) and stacking (76\%), demonstrating that strategies learned in simulation remain robust under real-world perception noise on these tasks.
+Please refer to \cref{app:reinforcement_learning} for comparing code generation before and after RL post-training.